41012/pfms-support/README.md

 3) re-link your code to the updates by rebuilding it.

-Any code that links to pipes (such as tutorials or your own assignment code) needs to be rebuilt.
+Any code that links to libraries of the pipes package (such as tutorials or your own assignment code) needs to be rebuilt.
 Otherwise you will receive error which contains
 ```
 sysmalloc: Assertion `(old_top == initial_top (av) && old_size == 0)
 ```